- Final Domestic Deadline for Full-Time

 The program provides the training and develops the skill set required to solve complex problems at the intersection of statistics, computer science, and business expertise.

 Analytics extracts insights from massive amounts of data that can come from sensors placed in every device and place around us, posts to social media sites, purchase transaction records, video and audio recordings, and many more.
 These insights enable an ordinary person to make decisions that are likely to be as good as, or in most cases, better than the decisions made by the most intelligent person.

 These insights also operate machines that can make extremely fast and accurate decisions that would be impossible for any human being ever to make.
 For instance, a machine learning algorithm could stream data from sensors to detect unattended bag in an airport seconds after the bag is dropped.
-Master of Science in Analytics (MScA) Program of the University of Chicago Graham School educates students to develop these insights to build the intelligent future promised by analytics.
+Master of Science in Analytics (MScA) Program of the University of Chicago educates students to develop these insights to build the intelligent future promised by analytics.